 Taboos have existed in every culture throughout history.
-Some cultural taboos exist for good reason – shame perpetrated around certain things, like murder and rape, keeps citizens safe and in line.
+Some cultural taboos exist for good reason – shame perpetrated around certain things, like murder and sexual assault, keeps citizens safe and in line.
 But at Natracare, we believe that when a taboo is formed over something that people have no control over, like light bladder leakage or having a period, there is no excuse.

 Why do period taboos exist?